BabaSanfour/Coord2Region/README.md

 - AI-generated region images
 - Command-line and Python interfaces

+## Web interface

+The interactive configuration builder is published at https://babasanfour.github.io/Coord2Region/.
+A dedicated GitHub Actions workflow builds the schema, compiles the Vite bundle, runs the Playwright UI checks, and deploys the Jekyll site to GitHub Pages whenever `main` is updated.
+To preview the site locally, install the `web-interface/` dependencies and run `npm run dev` alongside `bundle exec jekyll serve --livereload` (see `web-interface/README.md` for the full walkthrough).

 ## Installation

 Requires Python 3.10 or later.
 We recommend installing in a virtual environment: